mutisyag/ozone/docs/user/features.rst

 .. |icon-download| image:: images/icon-download.png

 .. caution::
   Before removing a file, a confirmation dialog will be shown.
-After pressing :guilabel:`Ok` in the confirmation dialog, the file is immediately deleted from the server, *without being necessary to press* the :guilabel:`Save and continue` button.
+After pressing :guilabel:`OK` in the confirmation dialog, the file is immediately deleted from the server, *without being necessary to press* the :guilabel:`Save and continue` button.

 .. _Adding substances: